 In Derbyshire, Nottinghamshire and South Yorkshire

-At Quietus Vet we use a single crematorium – PCS in Adwick le Street.
+At Quietus Vet we use a single crematorium – PCS in Guilsborough.
 More locally, we have a few friendly and reliable crematoria.

 It is so important to trust the organisation which is going to look after your beloved pet after they have passed.
 You need to know that their body will be handled in the way you would handle them yourself – with care and respect.
 You need to know that they will do what they offer properly and honestly.
 One of the greatest fears for people thinking of using a pet crematorium is...

 Every 10 years or so, stories appear in the papers detailing some person or other who has been abusing people’s trust and has been disposing of bodies incorrectly.
 This is very important to my clients and forms the basis of quite a deep ingrained distrust of crematoriums.
 In truth, these illegal disposals only ever occur with very small and usually un-licensed outfits.
 These are places that operate underneath the local-council radar.